 Flooding possible as remnants of Harvey enter Middle TN

-Middle Tennessee should expect 2 to 4 inches of widespread rainfall for the remainder of the week, with up to 6 to 8 inches.
-This is enough to cause flash flooding.
-The target zone for heavy ran is expected to fall northwest of Nashville, but it will be a close call.
+Middle Tennessee should expect 2 to 4 inches of widespread rainfall the remainder of the week with up to 6 to 8 inches possible in the Clarksville area northwest of Nashville.

-Isolated tornadoes are also possible, especially southeast of Nashville, as the tropical depression moves through Middle Tennessee.
+Isolated tornadoes are also possible, especially southeast of Nashville, as the tropical storm goes through Middle Tennessee.

-A Flash Flood Watch has already been issued for most of West Tennessee, including Benton, Decatur and Henry counties in the News 4 viewing area.
+A flash flood watch has already been issued for most of West Tennessee, including Benton, Decatur and Henry counties in the News 4 viewing area, through Friday.